-Kumbh Mela is one of the largest Hindu religious fair which takes place every fourth year at four different places depends on positions of planets.
+Kumbh Mela is one of the largest Hindu religious fair which takes place every 12 years at four different places depends on positions of planets.
 Not only Hindus from India but a large number of tourists, pilgrims and foreigners take part in this event.
 Sages and ascetics dressed in saffron attires attend the Kumbh Mela in great deal.
 The mela is celebrated at four different places: NASHIK - at the banks of the Godavari River, HARIDWAR - on the Ganges River, UJJAIN – on the Kshipra (Shipra) River, in ALLAHABAD - at Sangam River of the Ganges, Yamuna and Saraswati which was earlier known as Prayag.

 HISTORY OF KUMBH MELA